Macrometacorp/docs/docs/photoniq/prerendering/manage-prefetching/view-prefetching.md

 <Tabs groupId="operating-systems">
 <TabItem value="console" label="Web Console">

-Follow these instructions to view render history in the web console.
+Follow these instructions to view current prefetching in the web console.

 1. Log in to your Prerendering dashboard.
 2. Click **Prefetching**.